German Federal Agency for Technical Relief

 Role in the project

-The German Federal Agency for Technical Relief (THW) is the Project Coordinator in CURSOR.
-THW has outstanding expertise in technical and logistical support to civil protection authorities, both German and international.
+THW is the Project Coordinator in CURSOR.
+It has outstanding expertise in technical and logistical support to civil protection authorities, both in Germany and internationally.
 THW will contribute its expertise in USaR operations and closely monitor the development of the CURSOR SaR Kit from the first responder’s perspective.
 Members of its INSARAG certified team will be involved in preparing and implementing different tests and trials during the project.
 THW is responsible for the identification of the user requirements for the CURSOR SaR Kit (WP 1), integration, field trials and evaluation of the system (WP 6).
 THW will act as a disseminator for related SaR organisations and the general public via participation in open events and educational sessions presenting the project and its results (WP7).
-Addtionally, THW will provide coordination and leadership of the project (WP 8).
+Additionally, THW will provide coordination and leadership of the project (WP 8).

 Participating members in the project

 Tiina Ristmäe started working at THW in 2016 and was responsible for the management and implementation of the EU Exchange of Experts project.
 In 2018 she joined the Staff Unit Research and Innovation Management, where she was responsible for the acquisition of national research projects, internal and external communication, and advertisement of the Staff Units activities.
 Her current tasks as a senior researcher include supervising junior researchers in THW during the research project acquisition process.
 As a coordinator of the H2020 project CURSOR, she has considerable experience with research projects implementation and with the process flow of developing innovative technologies with strong end-users involvement.
-She is a member of the International Forum to Advance First Responder Innovation (IFAFRI) – the International Forum to Advance First Responder Innovation, an organization set up by international government leaders for giving a greater voice to first responders.
+She is the vice-president of the International Forum to Advance First Responder Innovation (IFAFRI), an organization set up by international government leaders for giving a greater voice to first responders.
 The Forum focuses on the technologies needed to help first responders conduct their missions safely, effectively and efficiently.